 Modified flow path

-One hypothetical sabotage scenario involves a plane crashing into a facility's external chimney ducts or air vents.
+One hypothetical sabotage scenario involves a small plane crashing into a facility's external chimney ducts or air vents.
 Although the chimney stacks or air vents are likely to protrude beyond containment dome and may be easy targets for large object collision, the likelihood of such an attack is low due to air traffic control and security measures around nuclear facilities.
 However, redundant systems and safety measures would likely prevent catastrophic consequences, and the risk of radioactive material release is minimal due to the assumed small size of the impact.
 Mitigating this threat involves strategic placement of air vents away from accessible paths during facility design.
 Alternatively, interior sabotage threats could disrupt flow by creating a short-circuit within the system.
 An attack creating a direct pathway between hot and cool legs, significantly reduces the system's ability to remove heat.
 Internal breaches could also be made which redirect coolant to the ambient environment.
 For air coolants this is likely to have little to no impact, while the consequence could be severe for water systems with limited inventory.
-However, water systems are expected to employ designs which features two parallel networks, so drainage of inventory from a single network would only moderately degrade performance.
+However, water systems are expected to employ designs which features two or more parallel networks, so drainage of inventory from a single network would only moderately degrade performance.

 Reduced inventory capacity

 An adversary could target coolant inventory holding tanks, disrupting cooling by causing a leak or gradual drainage.
 While creating a leak or drainage is conceptually simple, the practical execution is challenging.
 The piping is typically robust and thick-walled, making it difficult to penetrate.
-Additionally, a single-point access like a dump valve is unlikely to be featured in the design, and leakage would need to occur at the lowest elevation point to be effective.
+Additionally, a single-point access like an unguarded large dump valve is unlikely to be featured in a typical water coolant design, and leakage would need to occur at the lowest elevation point to be effective.
 These factors, combined with security measures, make the probability of a successful attack low.
 Also, the decay heat removal design often includes two parallel networks, so drainage from a single network would only slightly degrade performance.
 Redundant systems and safety measures would likely prevent catastrophic failure, allowing for timely detection and repair.

 Conclusion

 By incorporating these insights, reactor vendors can further enhance the security of their passive safety systems.
 Specifically, they can strategically reduce or eliminate critical indirect sabotage targets within an adversary’s reach.
 Ultimately, following this research’s guidelines, reactor vendors can leverage an approach that would contribute to the development of safer and more secure advanced reactor designs.
-Additionally, the assessment and screening of sabotage pathways—discerning those that lack credibility or do not yield significant consequences—remain equally crucial.
+Additionally, the assessment and screening of sabotage pathways—deprioritizing those that lack credibility or do not yield significant consequences—remain equally crucial.

 ACKNOWLEDGEMENTS